Donald Trump’s Base Furious Over Broken Afghanistan Campaign Promises

 Donald Trump made a speech Monday night in which he laid out his administration’s vision for the continuing war in Afghanistan.
-Not all of the President’s supporters are happy with what he said.
+Not all of the president’s supporters are happy with what he said.

-Toward the beginning of his Afghanistan speech, which Trump delivered to a crowd of service men and women at Fort Myers in Arlington, Virginia, Donald Trump admitted that his plans for Afghanistan had changed since being sworn in as President of the United States, according to a New York Times transcript of the speech.
+Toward the beginning of his Afghanistan speech, which Trump delivered to a crowd of service men and women at Fort Myers in Arlington, Virginia, Donald Trump admitted that his plans for Afghanistan had changed since being sworn in as the president of the United States, according to a New York Times transcript of the speech.

 “All my life I’ve heard that decisions are much different when you sit behind the desk in the Oval Office, in other words, when you’re president of the United States,” Trump said.

-Trump proceeded to explain the reasoning behind a policy of increased military involvement in Afghanistan that contradicts what remarks he made on the campaign trail and prior to his officially announcing his candidacy for President.
-According to CNBC, Trump the private citizen saw the war in Afghanistan, which going on 16 years is now the nation’s longest, as a waste of money, resources, and lives.
+Trump proceeded to explain the reasoning behind a policy of increased military involvement in Afghanistan that contradicts what remarks he made on the campaign trail and prior to his officially announcing his candidacy for president.
+According to CNBC, Trump the private citizen saw the war in Afghanistan, which going on 16 years, is now the nation’s longest, as a waste of money, resources, and lives.
 He routinely spoke of the need for an end to our military presence in the country.
 In one tweet from 2013, Trump said he agreed with President Obama’s view that the United States should leave Afghanistan.

 “I agree with Pres.
 Obama on Afghanistan,” Trump wrote.
 “We should have a speedy withdrawal.
 Why should we keep wasting our money — rebuild the U.S.!”